Vibrational ladder-descending photostabilization of a weakly bound molecule: Quantum optimal control with a genetic algorithm: Results and Discussion

 Figure \ref{fig:MLDspectrum} shows the optical spectra of the LCPs for the two initial levels.
 It can be appreciated that the range of excited frequencies is shifted towards higher values in comparison with the ones of the OLD scheme, but still is within the infrared region.

 Figure \ref{fig:MLD24} displays the population dynamics for the case where the initial level is $\upsilon=24$.
 The LD nature of the process is evident.
-The final population in the target level is $p_{\upsilon=10}=48\%$, which amounts to an increase of $43\%$ with respect to the OLD scheme.
+The final population in the target level is $p_{\upsilon=10}\approx 48\%$, which amounts to an increase of $43\%$ with respect to the OLD scheme.
 At no time during the process is population transferred to bound levels not explicitly included in the scheme.
 The process takes about 0.175 ns, versus about 1.6 ns in the OLD scheme, an order of magnitude shorter, as pointed out above.
 The high-frequency oscillations have practically disappeared, which is a signature of the decrease in the antiresonant contributions caused by the increase of $\omega_0$ and decrease of $\varepsilon_{0}$, as can be inferred, for example, from the familiar expression provided by time-dependent perturbation theory for the transition amplitude, which contains the denominators $\omega_0+\omega_{\upsilon,\upsilon'}$.

-The final populations in the bound levels add up to 52\%, which means that almost all the bound population was transferred to the target.
-Figure \ref{fig:dissociation} shows the time-dependent field amplitude, total probability ($\bra{\Psi(t)}\ket{\Psi(t)}^2$), and dissociation probability ($1-\bra{\Psi(t)}\ket{\Psi(t)}^2$).
+The final populations in the bound levels add up to 52\%, which means that almost all the \emph{bound} population was transferred to the target, the remaining 4\% of the bound population residing in the rest of the levels.
+But Fig. \ref{fig:MLD24} shows that nearly all of this 4\% resides in levels lying below the initial one.
+The missing 48\% of the total population must have been lost to dissociation.
+To verify this conclusion, Fig. \ref{fig:dissociation} shows the total probability ($\bra{\Psi(t)}\ket{\Psi(t)}^2$) and the dissociation probability ($1-\bra{\Psi(t)}\ket{\Psi(t)}^2$) superimposed on the time-dependent field amplitude.
 It is observed that at about 0.1 ns the total probability begins to decrease, as the CAP begins damping the continuum part of the wave function.
-The delay of $\sim0.05$ ns with respect to the beginning of the pulse is about the time taken by such part of the wave function to propagate to the CAP region.
-At $\sim0.15$ ns all the continuum part of the wave function has been absorbed, and the remaining probability lies in the bound levels.
+The delay of about 0.05 ns with respect to the beginning of the pulse is the time taken by such part of the wave function to propagate to the CAP region.
+At about 0.18 ns all the continuum part of the wave function has been absorbed, and the remaining probability lies in the bound levels, which, indeed, amounts to approximately 48\%.
 Naturally, the dissociation probability mirrors the total probability.